Update: How to get the macOS ‘High Sierra’ public beta

 What approximately help?
 Where do I go for that?
 You’re on your own.

-Apple does not offer assistance, not even a devoted consumer-to-person dialogue aid institution wherein queries to extra skilled hands can be made.
+Apple does not offer assistance, and it is not even a devoted consumer-to-person dialogue aid institution wherein queries can be made to extra-skilled hands.
 Compared to Microsoft, which regularly publishes posts to its Insider weblog and hosts more than one Insider-unique dialogue company, Apple runs a naked bones beta.

 How do I get the beta to teach?
 It’s pretty clean.

-When High Sierra releases q4, you could set it up from the Mac App Store without revert to the version that ran the Mac earlier than the public beta changed into implementation.
+When High Sierra releases q4, you can set it up from the Mac App Store without reverting to the version that ran the Mac earlier than the public beta changed into implementation.

 I want to dump the beta and return to Sierra [or whatever was on the Mac before].
 How do I try this?
 Follow the instructions here, assuming you made a Mac or iOS device backup before jumping into the public beta.